MarinaTrofimovich/sentiment_analysis_yandex/README.md

 <img align="center" width="700" height="500" src="/images/Leaderboard.png" />

-Screenshots of the client facing API you can see below.
+The screenshots of the client facing API you can see below.

 <table><tr>